apache/zeppelin/docs/setup/operation/configuration.md

 ### Storing user credentials

-In order to avoid having to re-enter credentials every?time you restart/redeploy Zeppelin, you can store the user credentials.
+In order to avoid having to re-enter credentials every time you restart/redeploy Zeppelin, you can store the user credentials.
 Zeppelin supports this via the ZEPPELIN_CREDENTIALS_PERSIST configuration.

 Please notice that passwords will be stored in *plain text* by default.
 To encrypt the passwords, use the ZEPPELIN_CREDENTIALS_ENCRYPT_KEY config variable.
 This will encrypt passwords using the AES-128 algorithm.